Julia-Wagner/PawfectMatch/README.md

 ## **Following**

 The *Following* page is shown only for logged-in users.
 It renders posts like the feed, but only from profiles the user follows.
+To display posts, the reusable React component *Post* is used.

 ![Following](docs/screenshots/following.png)\
 *Following page on a desktop*